inventare/django-image-uploader-widget/docs/widget/02-tutorial.md

----
-sidebar_position: 1
----

-# Tutorial
+# Full Usage Tutorial

 First, we need of some context: the image uploader widget is a widget to handle image uploading with a beautiful interface with click to select file and a drop file behaviour handler.
 It is used with django forms.

 This is a more long and for newbies tutorial of how to use this widget.
-If you is an advanced user, see the [Resumed](./resumed.md) version.
+If you is an advanced user, see the [Resumed](./01-resumed.md) version.

 To write this tutorial of this documentation we go to create an empty django project, then if you don't want to see this part, skip to [using the widget section](#installing-the-widget).
 Another information is: we're assuming you already know the basics of **django** and already have it installed in your machine.